 - The city’s Pedestrian Crossing Treatment Installation Guidelines help city staff evaluate individual locations for potential crossing treatments.
 The Guidelines reflect national best practices, while remaining context sensitive to conditions in Boulder.

 - The City of Boulder and the Boulder Valley School District (BVSD) have a long-standing partnership to support Safe Routes to School events and programs.
-All BVSD schools have completed travel surveys and the district has tremendous participation rates for Walk to School Day.
+Many BVSD schools have completed travel surveys and the district has tremendous participation rates for Walk to School Day.
 Parents also provide much of the support for SRTS encouragement programs.

 - Boulder’s city website provides residents with an easy-to-read description of the Missing Sidewalk Links Program.
 Web-users are able to view a prioritized list of sidewalk projects and learn how these projects are funded.